mnadeem/modular-service-loader/README.md

 :heavy_check_mark: Interface Segregation Principle = Many specific interfaces are better than a single, general interface.

-:heavy_check_mark: Open Closed Principle (OCP) :Classes should be open for extension, but closed for modification.
+:heavy_check_mark: Open Closed Principle (OCP) = Classes should be open for extension, but closed for modification.

 :heavy_check_mark: Dependency Inversion Principle =  Depend upon abstractions.
 Do not depend upon concrete classes.